Lake Jennings Fishing: How to Catch Bass, Catfish & Trout

 It’s close to several other popular San Diego County fishing holes, most notably El Capitan Reservoir and San Vicente Reservoir.

-The campground is well-appointed with sites that range from basic tent to full-service RV and tipi sites.
+The campground is well-appointed with sites that range from basic tent spots to full-service RV and tipi sites.

 You can also visit the lake for a picnic if you only want to make a day trip out of your visit, but note the somewhat limited day-use hours.